ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 To install and use the script file version:
 *  Install Python for Windows x64  -see below
-*  Create a folder on your disk
+*  Create a working folder on your disk, perhaps in your Documents folder.
-*  Copy these files from downloaded zip file to the above folder- TestExternalFiles.py
+*  Copy these files from downloaded zip file to the working folder- TestExternalFiles.py
       RM-Python-config.ini
-*  Download unifuzz64.dll   -see below
+*  Download the SQLite extension: unifuzz64.dll   -see below
-*  Move the unifuzz64.dll file to the above folder
+*  Move the unifuzz64.dll file to the working folder
-*  Edit the RM-Python-config.ini in the above folder to specify the location of the RM file, the unifuzz64.dll file and the output report file.
+*  Edit the RM-Python-config.ini in the working folder to specify the location of the RM file, the unifuzz64.dll file and the output report file.
    Some script functions may be turned on or off.
 The required edits should be obvious.
 (To edit, Open NotePad and drag the ini file onto the NotePad window.)
-*  Double click the TestExternalFiles.py file to run the script and generate the report file.
+*  Double click the TestExternalFiles.py file to run the utility and generate the report file.
 *  Examine the report output file.

 ======================================================================